emilybache/starter/nodejs_jest/README.md

 	npm test

-The test is deliberately created without a snapshot.
+The test is deliberately created with a non-matching snapshot and should fail.